 Laptops are great devices; they have essentially transformed the way we use Windows.
 But if you are rather looking for an arrangement where you want to use your portable laptop as a desktop connected to a monitor, you are going to face a few issues.
 While recently trying to achieve this for a friend, we were not able to wake up the laptop from sleep while the lid was closed.
 If you are facing the same issue and are looking for a solution, check out the post below.

-How to wake up a Windows laptop from sleep with lid closed
+Wake up Windows laptop from Sleep with Lid closed

 - Using Device Manager